 If you give us authorization to use or disclose health information about you, you may revoke that authorization, in writing, at any time.
 Upon receiving your written request to revoke your authorization, we will no longer use or disclose information about you for the reasons covered by your written authorization.
 However, your request to revoke authorization does not apply or cover those approved uses or disclosures which we may have made with your permission prior to receiving your written request to revoke.
 In some instances, we may need specific, written authorization from you in order to disclose certain types of specially-protected information such as psychotherapy notes, HIV, substance abuse, mental health, and genetic testing information for purposes such as treatment, payment and healthcare operations.

 RIGHTS REGARDING YOUR HEALTH INFORMATION

 You have the following rights regarding health information we maintain about you:

 Members’ Right to Inspect and Copy.
 You have the right to inspect and copy your health information, such as billing or payment records, that we keep.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other associated supplies.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 You also have the right to request a copy of your health information in electronic form if requested.

 Right to Access Your Information.
-You have a right to access your information used and stored by Windsor in its designated record set.
+You have the right to access your information used and stored by Sterling in its designated record set.
 The right to access excludes:

 - Psychotherapy notes.